Sergei Pankejeff: Criticism of Freud's interpretation

 Critics, beginning with Otto Rank in 1926, have questioned the accuracy and efficacy of Freud's psychoanalytic treatment of Pankejeff.
 Similarly, in the mid-20th century, psychiatrist Hervey Cleckley dismissed Freud's diagnosis as far-fetched and entirely speculative.
 Dorpat has suggested that Freud's behavior in the Pankejeff case as an example of gaslighting (attempting to undermine someone's perceptions of reality).

-Daniel Goleman wrote the following in the New York Times:
+Daniel Goleman wrote in 1990 in the New York Times: